A characterization of groups of parahoric type: The main theorem

-We can iterate the process, replacing positive roots of $\Psi$ by negative roots one at a time,, and after a finite number of steps we reach a situation where $\Phi^+$ has been replaced by $-\Phi^+$; by an obvious induction, we obtain that $\phi$ and $\phi'$ coincide on a Zariski-dense open subset $S$ of ${\mth{G}}$, wuich is the intersection of the domains of definition of all the similar maps that we have met in the process.
+We can iterate the process, replacing positive roots of $\Psi$ by negative roots one at a time,, and after a finite number of steps we reach a situation where $\Phi^+$ has been replaced by $-\Phi^+$ and $\phi$ by $\phi'$; by an obvious induction, we obtain that $\phi$ and $\phi'$ coincide on a dense open subset $S$ of ${\mth{G}}$, which is the intersection of the domains of definition of all the $\phi$-like maps we have defined and used in the process.
+In particular, we have $S\subset{\mth{U}}^-{\mth{B}}$.